 Take advantage of lockdown closures by using the opportunity to prepare for your reopening, particularly in regards to planning your promotional strategies for competitive seasonal sales.
 Plan to refresh your visual merchandising displays, as well as updating all of your POS display signage, to ensure you make the best impressions possible when doors reopen.

 Also use this time to develop a comprehensive hygiene and safety strategy for when restrictions are lifted, investing in all the appropriate social distancing and infection prevention products.
 Businesses who can remain open, or who can at least offer Click and Collect, should ensure that these points of contact are COVID-secure, providing sufficient hygiene screens, face shields and hand sanitiser wherever required in order to adhere to guidance.

 SDM In stockFrom: £4.98(from £ per unit)

 AHS In stockFrom: £89.98(from £ per unit)

 Retractable and reconfigurable queue barriers are essential for forming orderly and physically-distanced queues at stores and collection points.
-Investing in these will be a priority for many businesses in the run up to Christmas 2020, when there is likely to be an increase in shoppers even despite the current restrictions.
+Investing in these will be a priority for many of the larger non-essential businesses upon reopening, when there is likely to be an increase in shoppers even despite the restrictions.